ryanditadhi/Predict-FIFA-World-Cup-2022-Matches/Quarter-finals World Cup 2022 matches/README.md

 **Summary Final Prediction Matches to Semi-finals**
 ---------------
-Argentina vs Brazil
+Netherlands vs Croatia/Brazil (Determined by Penalty Shootout)

-France vs Portugal
+England vs Morocco

 Disclaimer: Not for betting!
 Just for Fun